๐Ÿ”’Deviance and Social Control

 Why This Matters

 Understanding techniques of neutralization is essential for grasping how individuals maintain a positive self-image while engaging in deviant behavior.
-This concept, developed by sociologists Gresham Sykes and David Matza, challenges the assumption that deviants fully reject societal norms.
-Instead, it reveals that most people who break rules actually accept mainstream values—they just find ways to temporarily suspend them.
+This concept, developed by sociologists Gresham Sykes and David Matza in 1957, challenges the assumption that deviants fully reject societal norms.
+Instead, it reveals that most people who break rules actually accept mainstream values but find ways to temporarily suspend them.
 You're being tested on how social control operates psychologically, how individuals navigate the tension between conformity and deviance, and why rule-breaking doesn't necessarily indicate a rejection of society's moral framework.

 These techniques connect directly to broader concepts like labeling theory, differential association, and debates about whether deviance stems from individual choice or social circumstances.
 On exams, you'll need to identify which technique applies to specific scenarios, explain how neutralization maintains social bonds despite deviant acts, and analyze how these rationalizations both reflect and reinforce existing power structures.
-Don't just memorize the technique names—know what psychological and social function each one serves.
+Don't just memorize the technique names.
+Know what psychological and social function each one serves, and recognize that Sykes and Matza's original framework identified five core techniques (Denial of Responsibility, Denial of Injury, Denial of the Victim, Condemnation of the Condemners, and Appeal to Higher Loyalties).
+The others covered here are extensions developed by later scholars.

 Deflecting Blame: Techniques That Shift Responsibility